NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/quoFEM/FEM.rst

    The postprocess file can be either a tcl script or a Python script and the file extensions must be either ``.py`` or ``.tcl``.

 .. warning::
-   If a tcl script file and the user is reading results from files created with OpenSees recorder commands, the user must ensure there is a ``wipe recorders`` command at either the end of the main script or the start of the postprocessing script.
+   If a tcl script file is used and the user is reading results from files created with OpenSees recorder commands, the user must ensure there is a ``wipe recorders`` command at either the end of the main script or the start of the postprocessing script.

 Python